micro-os-plus/hello-world-qemu-template-xpack/assets/sources/README-liquid.md

 The portable code is split into separate `src` and `include` folders.

-The platform specific code is in the separate `platform-{{ platform }}` folder and in the dependencies automatically linked below the `xpacks` folder.
+The platform specific code is in the separate `platform-{{ platform }}` folder and in some of the dependencies automatically linked below the `xpacks` folder.

 ## Actions